microsoft/azurelinux-tutorials/docs/getting_started/prepare_environment.md

 The toolkit folder now contains the makefile, support scripts and the go tools compiled from the section.
 The toolkit will preserve the previously compiled tool binaries, however the toolkit is also able to rebuild them if desired.
 (Not recommended: set `REBUILD_TOOLS=y` to use locally rebuilt tool binaries during a build).
 For more information on our toolkit see [How The Build System Works](https://github.com/microsoft/CBL-Mariner/blob/-/toolkit/docs/how_it_works/0_intro.md) in the CBL-Mariner repo.

-The remainder of this tutorial assumes you are using CBL-Mariner 2.0.
-However, it is possible to build the same from this tutorial using the CBL-Mariner 1.0 release as well.